inkle/ink/Documentation/WritingWithInk.md

 **NOTE!** ink files should be saved in UTF-8 format, which ensures that the above character ranges are supported.

 If a particular character range that you would like to use within identifiers isn't supported, feel free to open an [issue](https://github.com/inkle/ink/issues/new) or [pull request](https://github.com/inkle/ink/pulls) on the main ink repo.

+# Addendum: Ink + Engine Integration

+hey what's up sorry i'm very tired i'm not going to try to write professionally there's more documentation on how to use ink with an engine, and the code that ink provides to do that it's written for unity, but it can be sorta useful for working with inkjs? you can check it out [here](https://github.com/elliotherriman/ink/blob/master/Documentation/RunningYourInk.md) (that said, i can probably answer any questions you have so hit me up)